Leveraging AI to Build a Data-Driven EHS Culture

 1. Inspection AI: Automating the Analysis

-• Summarization: It summarizes the inspection form, so users don’t have to manually analyze the document one question at a time.
+Summarization: Quantum’s AI summarizes the inspection form, so users don’t have to manually analyze the document one question at a time.

-• Regulatory Alignment: It defines exactly which OSHA regulation a specific finding is violating, removing the guesswork from compliance.
+Regulatory Alignment and Corrective Actions: Quantum’s AI defines exactly which OSHA regulation a specific finding is violating, removing the guesswork from compliance.
+It then suggests corrective actions to resolve the non-compliant issue.

-• Risk & Hazard Classification: It automatically generates finding descriptions, classifies the hazard, and assigns a risk level.
+Risk & Hazard Classification: When filling out an inspection form, automatically generate finding descriptions, classifies the hazard, and assigns a risk level.

 2. SDS OCR: From Unstructured to Structured

 One of the biggest headaches in EHS is managing Safety Data Sheets.
-These are complex documents, and if you need to search for “all carcinogenic products,” a standard database of PDF files won’t help you.
+These are complex documents with 16 sections.
+If you need to search for “all carcinogenic products in my facility,” a standard database of static PDF files won’t help you—you would have to open and read them one by one.

 Quantum uses a combination of OCR (Optical Character Recognition) and AI to transform this unstructured data into structured data.
-Instead of spending 15 minutes manually entering data for a single SDS, the AI extracts the relevant information and places it directly into the database fields, making your chemical inventory instantly searchable and reportable.
+Instead of spending 15 minutes manually entering data for a single SDS, the AI extracts the relevant information and places it directly into the database fields.

 3. Computer Vision: 24-Hour Intelligent Identification